 Surgery may be open, where the skin is cut to expose the tendon, or done with a needle puncture (percutaneous).
 Hardware will be inserted to keep the fingertip straight until the tendon is healed.
 Hardware options include:

-In some cases, a suture may be used to repair torn bone.
+, a suture may be used to repair torn bone.
 The hardware is removed once the finger has healed.

 Each individual is different.
 Discuss with your doctor and a specialist whether surgery is necessary for your finger to regain its function.